ProwlEngine/Prowl/README.md

     - Editor with support for Editor Scripts and Custom Editors
     - Less than 8k lines of Executable Code for both the Editor and Engine combined!
     - Unity-Like Coroutines
-    - JSON Serialization via Newtonsoft.Json
     - Playtest directly in Editor
     - ScriptableObjects
     - Projects & Project Settings
+    - Unity-Like Serializer with Text & Binary support

 -   **Graphics Rendering:**
     -  PBR (Physically Based Rendering) using Cook-Torrance BRDF